 The applications (R&A and Compliance) are very similar in use, except that R&A focuses on the media content's technical aspect.
 In contrast, Compliance focuses on national/international broadcast regulatory rules often referred to as Ofcom rules.

-Broadcasters or any other media outlets usually operate the application for final approval of master content.
-The application enables users to review the content and verify it complies with the local broadcasting regulatory.
+Broadcasters or any other media outlets usually operate the application for the final approval of master content.
+The application enables a user to review the content and verify it complies with the local broadcasting regulations.

 Looking at the screenshot below, users will find it also complies with the architecture of the other Mediabank applications.
 It contains the Search and Asset module on the left side, the Title, Player, Navigation, and Status module in the center, and Meta modules on the right side.
 Finally, at the top, you find the Header module.

 Since the different module functions are similar to all Mediabank applications, they are written in separate articles found in the knowledge base.

 - Advanced search

 - Title module

 This article describes Compliance specific features such as:

 - Workspaces 1, 2 & 3